She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 He touched the empty place where a phone might have been.

-“I forgot to charge my phone.
+“I forgot to charge it.
 She won’t like that.”

 There was embarrassment in the way he said it, but not confusion.
-He knew exactly who he was, exactly where he was, and exactly what it meant to need help.
+He knew exactly where he was, exactly who he was, and exactly what it meant to need help.

 “You’re not a burden,” Mia said quietly.